oclif/oclif.github.io/docs/flags.md

 title: Command Flags
 ---

 Flag options are non-positional arguments passed to the command.
+Flags can either be option flags which take an argument, or boolean flags which do not.
+An option flag must have an argument.

 For example, if this command was run like this:

 ```
 $ mycli --force --file=./myfile
 ```

-_= is optional_

 It would be declared like this: